This article covers some basics about modern firearms – stuff available from the 1930s onward.

 Large handguns – the basics

-These children of the late 1950s fire very powerful cartridges, and developed a strong mystique as “the most powerful handguns in the world” – particularly after the Dirty Harry movie.
+These children of the late 1950s fire very powerful cartridges.
+They developed a strong mystique as “the most powerful handguns in the world” – particularly after the Dirty Harry movie.
 They’re generally chambered in .357 magnum or .44 magnum.

 Tough policemen and detectives in the 1980s usually had a .357 magnum – Marvel’s Misty Knight, David Soul’s Hutch in Starsky and Hutch, Iron Man’s bodyguard Bethany Cabe, Danny Glover as Roger Murtaugh in Lethal Weapon… but, confusingly enough, TV series hero Magnum, P.I. actually uses a .45 M1911A1 as described above.